mikeboensel/AI_Course/Lecture1.md

-# "Where are we going?"
-- Too often things are taught academically to be 100% technically accurate
-    - Taught by people who are experts in the field.
-    - I have a different approach.
-Get 90% of the meaning.
-Fill it in later.
-Explain it in a way that rather than saying "Goddam that guy is smart" its more like "Why didn't I get into engineering.
-A monkey could do this".
-        - There is OFC more to this than I'm initially discussing, but I think its hugely helpful to start from a place of "Oh, ok, I get what you're doing and where you're going" vs "I don't know any of those words.
-I'm not even sure what the point of this is, I'm drowing in terminology"

 - Motivating example
     - I'd argue a lot of the Math that we all learn through school is just about developing a numbering system and some basic operations around that.
     - Pretty good student.
 Better at math than most as I ended up going into engineering, which means to me I can talk with authority to anyone other than mathematicians and physicists.